mantidproject/mantid/docs/source/release/v3.12.0/reflectometry.rst

 #########

 - Fixed some bugs where transmission runs entered on the Settings tab were not being found, whether entered as a run number to load or as the name of an existing workspace in the ADS.
-- Fixed a bug where parameters were not getting passed through to CreateTransmissionWorkspaceAuto.

 Algorithms